 • The Governor may veto the bill.
 If the Governor vetoes the bill while the General Assembly is still in session, the Governor will return the bill to the house of introduction along with the veto message.
 The General Assembly can override the Governor's veto if both chambers of the General Assembly repass the bill with a two-thirds majority vote from each chamber.
 If the General Assembly has adjourned, there is no opportunity for an override.

-For the 2019 legislative session, returning members have until November 26, 2018, to submit their first three of five requests.
-Newly elected members have until December 10, 2018, to request their first three of five requests.
-OLLS must receive the remaining two bill requests for all members no later than January 10, 2019.
+In the first legislative session (commences in an odd-numbered year) after the election of a General Assembly, the returning members of that assembly have until December 1 to submit their first three of five bill requests.
+Any newly elected members of that assembly have until December 15 to submit their first three of five bill requests.
+OLLS must receive the remaining two bill requests no later than the 7th calendar day of session.

-For purposes of the 2019 legislative session, if you were a member of the Seventy-first General Assembly, you're considered a “returning” member, even if you were elected to a new legislative seat or to a different legislative chamber at the 2018 election.
-Similarly, if you were appointed to fill a vacancy before the 2018 election, you are a member of the Seventy-first General Assembly and therefore considered a “returning” member.
+If you were a member of the previous General Assembly, you're considered a "returning member," even if you were elected to a new legislative seat or to a different legislative chamber at the last election.
+Similarly, if you were appointed to fill a vacancy before the last election or at any point before the start of the newly-elected General Assembly's first legislative session, you are a member of the previous General Assembly and therefore considered a "returning" member.

-You are not required to submit five bill requests, but you may not request more than two bills after the early bill request deadlines in November and December unless the you receive special permission from the leadership in your chamber to request additional bills.
+You are not required to submit five bill requests, but you may not submit more than two bill requests after the early bill request deadline in December unless you receive special permission from the leadership in your chamber to request additional bills.

 Bill requests cannot be made after the bill request deadline without special permission from your chamber's leadership through the "delayed bill" process.

-Except for resolutions and memorials that concern the business of either house, in 2019 resolutions and memorials must be requested by the 85th day of session (March 29, 2019) and introduced by the 90th day of the session (April 3, 2019).
+Except for resolutions and memorials that concern the business of either chamber, resolutions and memorials must be requested by the 87th calendar day of the session and introduced by the 90th calendar day of the session.

-One of your first three bills requested must be “prefiled” – that is, given to the House or Senate front desk staff for introduction on the first day of session – for the 2019 legislative session, that deadline is December 28, 2018.
-The other two of your first three bills must be introduced by January 8, 2019 for the Senate or January 11, 2019 for the House.
-All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by January 22, 2019 in the Senate and January 25, 2019 in the House.
+One of your first three bills requested must be "prefiled" – that is, given to the House or Senate front desk staff five calendar days before the first day of the legislative session for introduction on the first day of session.
+The other two of your first three bills must be introduced by the third calendar day of session for the Senate or the seventh calendar day of session for the House.
+All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by the 17th calendar day in the Senate and the 22nd calendar day in the House.